HISPlayer/UnityWindows-SDK/hisplayer-api.md

     * **public List \<string\> url**: List of the URLs for the stream.
     * **public bool autoPlay**: If true, the players will start playing automatically after set-up.
     * **public bool EnableRendering**: Determines if the stream will be rendered or not.
 The value can change in every moment for toggling between render or non-render mode.
 If true, the player will be rendered.
 It only can change in runtime.
-    * **public bool FlipTextureVertically**: Flip the texture of the stream vertically.
-This API is not supported for Windows.
-Supported Platform: [Android](https://hisplayer.github.io/UnityAndroid-SDK/#/).
     * **public bool LoopPlayback (Read-only)**: Loop the current playback.
 It's true by default.
 To modify this value, please, use the Editor or the constructor **StreamProperties(loopPlayback, autoTransition)**.
     * **public bool AutoTransition (Read-only)**: Change the playback to the next video in the playlist.
 This action won't have effect when loopPlayback is true.
 It's false by default.
 To modify this value, please, use the Editor or the constructor **StreamProperties(loopPlayback, autoTransition)**.
     * **public List \<string\> keyServerURI**: List of the DRM license key for each URL.
     * **public List \<DRM_Token\> DRMTokens**: List of the DRM tokens for each URL.
     * **public List <AdsProperties> adsProperties**: List of properties to configure advertisement insertions for each player in the scene.
 This API is not supported for Windows.
 Supported Platform: [WebGL](https://hisplayer.github.io/UnityWebGL-SDK/#/).
     * **public int startingBitrate**: The bitrate in bps the player will try to start playing.
 Setting it to 0 will make the player start with the lowest track.
-This API is not supported for Windows.
-Supported Platform: [WebGL](https://hisplayer.github.io/UnityWebGL-SDK/#/).
-    * **public int manifestTimeout**: The manifest request connection timeout, in milliseconds.
-Zero means unlimited.
-Defaults to 10000 milliseconds.
-Not visible in the Editor.
-This API is not supported for Windows.
-Supported Platform: [WebGL](https://hisplayer.github.io/UnityWebGL-SDK/#/).
-    * **public int segmentsTimeout**: The segments requests connection timeout, in milliseconds.
-Zero means unlimited.
-Defaults to 5000 milliseconds.
-Not visible in the Editor.
 This API is not supported for Windows.
 Supported Platform: [WebGL](https://hisplayer.github.io/UnityWebGL-SDK/#/).

 * **public enum HISPlayerRenderMode**: Type of texture for rendering.
     * **RenderTexture**